hankbesser/recursive-agents/README.md

 Here's something fun - ask your favorite coding tool ( i.e. Claude Code in a terminal) the following input prompt in a new conversation..
 It is very informal and you can tailor the structure (possibly more formal language if you are into that) but the TODO is pretty solid with this particular order:

 **"Ok please think as deeply as possible about this project.
 Start with the README and docs folder to get a sense of it... now thinking as deeply as you possibly can, analyze the package.
 The main core engine is in core/chains.py - think deeply about this, giving every detail you can see from it and what it does.
-Then go to the package level in recursive_companion including template_load_utils.py and base.py and do the same deep thinking process.
+Then go to the package level in recursive_agents including template_load_utils.py and base.py and do the same deep thinking process.
 Then read the templates folder starting with the protocol, then system prompts (noting that protocol language won't leak as an aside), then the user prompts.
 Lastly, hit all files in the the demos folder- again, as deep of analysis as you can go.
 It's good to get a deep grasp of this project.
 Thank you!"**

 *The responses will not dissapoint.*